 The Partnership reviews intangible assets and other long-lived assets in accordance with FASB ASC 360-10-05-4 Property Plant and Equipment, Impairment or Disposal of Long-Lived Assets subsection, for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 The Partnership determines whether the carrying values of such assets are recoverable over their remaining estimated lives through undiscounted future cash flow analysis.
 If such a review should indicate that the carrying amount of the assets is not recoverable, the Partnership will reduce the carrying amount of such assets to fair value.

 Deferred Charges

-Deferred charges represent the costs associated with the issuance of debt instruments and are amortized over the lives of the related debt instruments.
+Deferred charges represent the costs associated with the issuance of the revolving credit facility and are amortized over the life the facility.

 Advertising and Direct Mail Expenses